-First Tuesday of the Month | 3:30pm
+Second Wednesday of the Month | 3:30pm

-First Wednesday of the Month | 3:30pm
+Third Monday of the Month | 3:30pm

 Page Turners Book Club

-Third Thursday of the Month | 4:00pm
+First Thursday of the Month | 3:30pm

 The Great Stone Face Book Award is sponsored by the Children's Librarians of New Hampshire (CLNH), and is given each year to an author whose book receives the most votes from fourth through sixth grade students throughout the state.
 Each year, a committee chooses 20 recently published titles, which children then use as a guide for voting.
 The vote takes place every April during National Library Week, and the winner is announced in May.
 The purpose of the award is to promote reading enjoyment, to increase awareness of contemporary writing, and to allow children to honor their favorite books and authors.